yashkhokhar28/DP-300-Azure-Database-Administrator-Associate-Guide/6 - Plan and implement a high availability and disaster recovery environment.md

 # Azure SQL High Availability, Disaster Recovery, and Backup: A Comprehensive Guide

 This guide consolidates strategies for implementing **High Availability and Disaster Recovery (HADR)** and **backup/restore** processes for **Azure SQL Database**, **Azure SQL Managed Instance**, and **SQL Server on Azure Virtual Machines (VMs)**.
 It provides actionable insights for database administrators and architects to ensure business continuity, minimize downtime, and protect data in cloud and hybrid environments.
+High Availability ensures minimal downtime during failures, while Disaster Recovery focuses on restoring operations after major disruptions.
+Key considerations include Recovery Point Objective (RPO - the maximum acceptable data loss measured in time) and Recovery Time Objective (RTO - the maximum acceptable downtime).
+The focus is on recommending strategies, handling backups/restores, configuring replication technologies, and monitoring/troubleshooting to achieve business continuity.

 ## Why HADR and Backups Matter in Azure SQL